jasonnerothin/jasonnerothin.github.io/2015-05-07-application-orchestration-for-cloud-foundry.md

 ### Deployment

 After signing up for [Pivotal](https://console.run.pivotal.io/register), we install the excellent [Cloud Foundry CLI tool](http://docs.run.pivotal.io/devguide/installcf/).
-Both clouds run the same version of Cloud Foundry, so the CLI can be used with either after a call to `cf login [api endpoint]`.
-This enables some [convenient automation](https://github.com/GigaSpaces-POCs/cfy-pivotal/commit/1d6aa17f7bf562fa87be835c678cae79f70c02f2).

-The simplest way to deploy an app (after authenticating to the API endpoint), is to go to the root of the application directory and call `cf push [application name]`.
-But by providing a file named manifest.yml, we can specify some useful options, including a call to our rake command (so that we can color this application purple):
+The simplest way to deploy an app is to go to the root of the application directory and call `cf push [some application name]`.
+By providing a file named manifest.yml, we can specify even more behavior, including calls to post-push commands.
+To illustrate this behavior, we call our custom rake task (and color our app's front page purple):

 ![manifest.yml options](images/manifest.png)

-Running the same `cf push` command goes like this:
+`cf push` output looks like this:

 ![pushing](images/push1.png)

-Some build stuff&hellip;
+&hellip;some build output&hellip;

 ![finishing up](images/push2.png)